OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 * **Abstract solvation** — use a :class:`.SolventComponent`.
 The protocol adds solvent during system preparation.
 * **Explicit solvation** — use a :class:`.SolvatedPDBComponent` or
   :class:`.ProteinMembraneComponent`.
-Solvent is already present in the system.
+Solvent molecule coordinates (waters and ions) are explicitly defined in the inputs.

 Either define the solvent abstractly, or provide a fully solvated system — do not mix both for the same leg of a transformation.